Christophe Cherix

-Christophe Cherix (born Geneva, 1969) s a Swiss art curator.
+Christophe Cherix (born Geneva, 1969) is a Swiss art curator.
 In March 2025, he was appointed director of the Museum of Modern Art (MoMA) in New York City.
 Cherix received a license ès lettres from the University of Geneva.
-He had worked as curator of prints at the Musée d’art et d’histoire de la Ville de Genève in Switzerland before assuming a position as curator in New York in 2007.
+He had worked as curator of prints at the Musée d’art et d’histoire de la Ville de Genève before assuming a position as curator in New York in 2007.